Priya22/semantic-textual-relatedness/README.md

   - Score: The semantic relatedness score between 0 and 1.

 - Additionally:
-  - the SourceID (nmt,f) column indicates the source dataset from which the sentence pair was drawn
+  - the SourceID column indicates the source dataset from which the sentence pair was drawn (see Table 2 of our paper)
-  - The SubsetID column indicates the sampling strategy used for the source dataset (_pp, _r)
+  - The SubsetID column indicates the sampling strategy used for the source dataset
   - and the PairID is a unique identifier for each pair that indicates its Source and Subset.